CHPGenetics/COMPOSITE/README.md

 ```
 ## Using COMPOSITE output in R

-We demonstrate how to use the COMPOSITE output to remove the predicted multiplets from the Seurat object: [Eliminate multiplets](https://htmlpreview.github.io/?https://github.com/HAH112/COMPOSITE/blob/main/downstream.html)
+We demonstrate how to use the COMPOSITE output to remove the predicted multiplets from the Seurat object: [Eliminating multiplets.](https://htmlpreview.github.io/?https://github.com/HAH112/COMPOSITE/blob/main/downstream.html)